Koh Chang has so much to offer and obviously world class beaches are one of the main attractions on Thailand’s third largest island.

 1. White Sand Beach (Hat Sai Khao)

 This is by far Koh Chang’s most developed and most commercial beach.
-However you have to put it in relation to other island’s main beaches like Pathong in Phuket or Chaweng in Samui.
-If you compare those ones to White Sand Beach on Koh Chang, it’s still so different: no nasty tourist police, not too many locals walking up and down the beach selling stuff and by far less people.
+However you have to put it in relation to other island’s main beaches like Patong in Phuket or Chaweng in Samui.
+If you compare those ones to White Sand Beach on Koh Chang, it’s still so different: no nasty mafia, not too many locals walking up and down the beach selling stuff and far less people.

 2. Lonely Beach

-What is Khaosan in Bangkok, is Lonely Beach on Koh Chang: a true backpacker mecca with cheap accommodation, long and loud parties, lots of whiskey buckets and more foreigners than locals (at least during daytime).
+What Khaosan is in Bangkok, Lonely Beach is on Koh Chang: a true backpacker mecca with cheap accommodation, long and loud parties, lots of whiskey buckets and more foreigners than locals (at least during the daytime).

-Given the beauty of this beach that has actually whiter sand than “White Sand Beach” it’s a surprise that Lonely Beach (which isn’t lonely at all) hasn’t got eaten yet up by hungry investors looking for space to build luxurious hotels.
+Given the beauty of this beach which has actually whiter sand than “White Sand Beach” it’s a surprise that Lonely Beach (which isn’t lonely at all) hasn’t been eaten up yet by hungry investors looking for space to build luxurious resorts.

 3. Koh Chang Hidden Beach

 As already mentioned in the introduction, most of Koh Chang’s beautiful beaches are on the west coast.
-However if you decide to explore the more quiet and mostly rocky east coast with by motorcycle, you will be able to discover this small hidden beach at the very southeastern tip of the island.
+However, if you decide to explore the more quiet and mostly rocky east coast on the motorcycle, you will be able to discover this small hidden beach at the very southeastern tip of the island.

-It’s located right at the Koh Chang Memorial (a WWII stone monument), a very small strip of white sand, crystal clear water, a few small islands off the coast – and usually not a single person.
-The reason for this is not just because of its remoteness from the tourist hotspots of the westcoast but also because you need to drive off road for about 5km and it becomes really challenging (hills, unasphalted, bumpy) so only if you are confident and experienced in riding the motorcycle you should do this trip.
+It’s located right at the Koh Chang Memorial (a WWII stone monument), a very small strip of white sand, crystal clear water, a few small islands off the coast – and usually not a single person in the water.
+The reason for this is not just because of its remoteness from the tourist hotspots of the westcoast, but also because you need to drive off-road for about 5km and it becomes really challenging (hills, unasphalted, bumpy), so only if you are confident and experienced in riding the motorcycle you should do this trip.

-There is another real quiet and kind of hidden beach just a few hundred meters west: Hat Yao (Long Beach).
+There is another really quiet and kind of hidden beach just a few hundred meters west: Hat Yao (Long Beach).